muhammadahmedelmahdy/Distributed_Project/README.md

-# A Cloud P2P Environment for Controlled Sharingof Images
+# A Cloud P2P Environment for Controlled Sharing of Images
 ### Features:
 - Login & Registration: Users can login or register with their user ID and password.
 These credentials are then